-In this simulation, a SN candidate is detected at least twice in different nights is defined as a ``real'' SN detection.
-Figure~\ref{fig:fig_sndiscovery} shows the distribution of SNe Ia on the discovery magnitude vs. redshift plane based on two survey modes.
-Note that the time $t$ in the figure is defined as that of the second detection of a SN.
-As our major targets, SNe with $t < 4$ days (early-phase SNe; solid symbols) will be intensively observed by other observing facilities within the following few months to depict detailed multi-band light curves and spectral evolution.
-The SNe Ia with $t < 7$ days (open symbols), mainly consisting of those for which a good coverage of multi-color light curves starting from $\sim$10--14 days before the peak is expected, will facilitate statistical investigations of the light-curve behaviors of SNe and the SN cosmology over a wide range of redshift.
-In the simulated one-year WFST observation, we expect to discover over 1000 SNe Ia at z $\lesssim$ 0.25 in $t < 7$ days, and particularly $\sim100$ early-phase SNe Ia at z $\lesssim$ 0.15 via WFST DHS.
+In this simulation, an SN candidate that is detected at least twice on different nights is defined as a ``real'' SN detection.
+Figure~\ref{fig:fig_sndiscovery} shows the distribution of SNe Ia on the discovery magnitude versus the redshift plane based on two survey modes.
+Note that the time $t$ in the figure is defined as that of the second detection of an SN.
+As our main targets, SNe with $t < 4$ days (early-phase SNe; solid symbols) will be intensively observed by other observing facilities within the next few months to depict detailed multiband light curves and spectral evolution.
+The SNe Ia with $t < 7$ days (open symbols), mainly consisting of those for which a good coverage of multicolor light curves starting from $\sim$10--14 days before the peak is expected, will facilitate statistical investigations of the light-curve behaviors of SNe and the SN cosmology over a wide range of redshift.
+In the simulated observation of WFST for one year, we expect to discover more than 1000 SNe Ia at z $\lesssim$ 0.25 in $t < 7$ days, and particularly $\sim100$ early-phase SNe Ia at z $\lesssim$ 0.15 via WFST DHS.
 The number of early-phase SNe Ia is about three times larger than that discovered from WFST WFS, indicating the significance of a deep high-cadence survey for searching early-phase SNe (and other fast transients alike).